dpinney/omf/omf/scratch/docker/README.txt

 DETAILS
 ================
 Docker Version 1.12.3 (8488)
 Channel: Stable

 INSTRUCTIONS
 ================
 Navigate to this directory
-Build image with command 'docker -t <give it a local name> build .'
-Run image in background with 'docker run -d -p 5000:5000 <local name given above>' View at http://127.0.0.1:5000
+Build image with command `docker -t <chooseAnImageName> build .` Run image in background with `docker run -d -p 5000:5000 --name <chooseContainerName> <imageNameFromAbove>` View at http://127.0.0.1:5000
-Close it with 'docker stop $(docker ps -a -q)' and 'docker rm $(docker ps -a -q)'
+Stop it with `docker stop <containerNameFromAbove` and remove it with `docker rm <containerNameFromAbove>`.
+Delete the images with `docker rmi <imageNameFromAbove>`

 HELP
 ================
 Can't load the page http://127.0.0.1:5000
 	Add the argument host='0.0.0.0' to web.py in app.run so that it becomes app.run(debug=True, host='0.0.0.0', extra_files=template_files + model_files)
+	(This enables external communication to the web server on the container.
+A sed command has been added to the Dockerfile to hopefully do this automatically.)

 Command won't run (containers are open)
 	docker stop <id>